wp-plugins/yelp-widget-pro/readme.txt

 Tested up to: 3.4.2
 Stable tag: 1.0

-Yelp Widget Pro makes it easy for you to add business listings to your website or blog.
-Simply activate the widget, enter in your account's Yelp API Information and place the widget in your desired widget zone (sidebar) and configure your output.
+Yelp Widget Pro makes it easy for you to add business listings to your website or blog via an easy-to-use and intuitive widget.
+Simply activate the widget, enter in your Yelp account's API Information and place the widget in your desired widget zone.
+It's that easy.

 == Description ==

 Display Yelp profiles for one or many business on your website or blog using this easily configurable widget.
 Show a business name, rating, review count, and business image in your sidebar.
+Display one or many listings by search term or ID based on any location supported by Yelp.
+Use multiple widgets within the same or separate sidebars for a variety of listings.
+Actively supported and developed and available for free to the WordPress community.

 = Features =